 You can also use LiveCompare to continuously monitor incoming rows.
 You can stop and start it without losing context information, so you can run it at convenient times.

 LiveCompare allows concurrent checking of multiple tables.
-You can configure it to allow checking of a few tables or just a section of rows within a table.
+You can configure it to allow checking of a few tables or just a section of rows in a table.
 Checks are performed by first comparing whole row hashes.
 If different, LiveCompare then compares whole rows.
 LiveCompare avoids overheads by comparing rows in useful-sized batches.

-Refer to the LiveCompare documentation for further details.
+See the LiveCompare documentation for further details.